 This mint is a native perennial.
-The erect, square stem, up to 2 feet tall, holds lance-shaped leaves and small, lavender tube flowers clustered around the upper leaf axils (A,B).
+The erect, square stem, up to 2 feet tall, holds opposite,lance-shaped leaves with prominent veins and toothed margins.
+Small, lavender tube flowers with prominent protruding stamens are clustered around the upper leaf axils (A,B).
 It is not easy to positively differentiate this native species from hybrids and other commercial varieties.
 Look for the lavender flower clusters and smell the aroma of the crushed leaves.

 The leaves contain aromatic oils.
 They are used for flavoring jellies and beverages.
 Local Native Americans drank field mint steeped in water as a carminative (look it up!) but also as a tea for its aromatic taste.
 Also known as Wild Mint.